 Children's eye test

-Askew Eyewear in Hackney recommends that you start having your child's eyesight tested by the age of three.
+Askew Eyewear in Hackney recommends that you start having your child's eyesight tested by the age of four.

 Good eyesight is incredibly important to your child's development, particularly before they enter formal education.
 And any eye problems are much easier to treat while your child's vision is still developing.